angr/angr/README.md

     - default_analysis_mode: symbolic, static or concrete are available.

+    - exclude_sim_procedures: list of SimProcedures to exclude

+# Examples

 Now, to actually execute (symbolically) the first basic block from the entry point of the program: